estill01/BitBootPY/README.md

 ## Key Features
 - **Piggybacks on the BitTorrent network** \
 Makes a special entry on the BitTorrent DHT (distributed hash table) to enable robust decentralized peer discovery for your network without the need for centralized servers.
-As long as the BitTorrent network is running, your network will be discoverble.
+As long as the BitTorrent network is running, your network will be discoverable.
 Can be extended to leverage other DHTs if necessary.

 - **Self-Healing** \
 Enables networks to easily re-form even if all nodes go offline.